Skip to main content

 WHAT IS A CREDIT SCORE?

-It’s a three-digit number ranging from 300-850 based on a credit report, which is information formulated by three reporting credit bureaus or agencies - Transunion, Experian, and Equifax.
+It’s a three-digit number ranging from 300-850 based on a credit report, which is information formulated by three reporting credit bureaus or agencies - TransUnion, Experian, and Equifax.
 The credit score determines your borrowing power or level of receiving a loan.
 The credit agencies use different credit scoring systems to determine your score.
-The most common credit-scoring system used is the Fair Isaac Corporation, which you know as FICO.
+The most common credit-scoring systems used is VantageScore and Fair Isaac Corporation (FICO).

 HOW IS MY CREDIT SCORE CALCULATED?

 Your credit score is measured by multiple factors.
-Here’s how FICO calculates your score:
+Here’s a look at how your score is calculated using VantageScore:

 Auto-Loans-Iconwhat credit score do i need for an auto loan?